0xskynet/ESP-Parking-Assistant/README.md

 ![Four_Bars_ExtraSmall](https://user-images.githubusercontent.com/55962781/202794373-1cdfc5d2-508c-4eeb-9bc8-bf75e5dc39d9.jpg)

+## ESP Parking Assistant (Forked)

+This is a customized fork of the [ESP-Parking-Assistant](https://github.com/Resinchem/ESP-Parking-Assistant) project.
+The original project provides a visual parking aid using an ultrasonic distance sensor.

+### Changes in This Fork:
+- Replaced TFmini-s Micro Lidar sensor with **HC-SR04 ultrasonic sensor** for distance measurement.
+- Adjusted minimum parked distance threshold for better fit in tight spaces.
+- Updated code for compatibility with HC-SR04 timing and logic.

+---

 A simple to build and use garage parking assistant using an ESP8266 or ESP32 and WS2812b LEDs.
 Using a low cost Wemos D1 Mini or ESP32 Mini, a short strip of around 20-40 WS2812b LED pixels and TFMini-s LIDAR distance sensor, a visual parking assistant system for putting your car in the same location in the garage each time can easily be created.

 ### Please see the [wiki](https://github.com/Resinchem/ESP-Parking-Assistant/wiki) for full details on installation, configuration, settings and options.